Ōtorohanga: Attractions

 Ōtorohanga is internationally renowned for its Kiwi House, which was the first place in the world where the general public could view kiwi in captivity, and recorded an average of 5,000 visitors per month in 2008.
 The town has a public library, a swimming complex, a supermarket and a 24-hour McDonald's restaurant.

 Transport

 Ōtorohanga is on the North Island Main Trunk railway line.
 Otorohanga railway station opened in 1887.
-The Northern Explorer passenger train stopped in Ōtorohanga until 2021.
+The Northern Explorer passenger train stops in Ōtorohanga on its service between Auckland and Wellington.